 Grading Procedures: Class attendance and participation are mandatory.
 Students are required to be prepared for class with textbook, notebook, pen or pencil, assignments and any additional items as assigned.
-Students are graded in three areas: academic learning, practical learning and student clinic experience.
+Studentsare graded in two areas: academic learning and practical learning experience.
 Academic learning is assessed through quizzes, tests and assignments.
-Practical learning is assessed through hands on completion of assigned work.
-Student clinic experience is assessed through service criteria for each client.
-A student must successfully complete a required number of each type of service.
+Practical learning is assessed through hands-on completion of assigned work.
 All areas are graded using the institution's grading system.